Javascript is not enabled.

 Here’s why: Omega-3 fatty acids are found in the membranes that surround the neurons in your brain.
 These fatty acids also seem to help brain cells connect with one another.

-Yet our bodies don’t make them spontaneously.
-So, we need to consume them.
+Our bodies don’t make omega-3s, so we need to consume them.
 They come in three main tongue-twisting types: alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 DHA is found in large quantities in the brain, so foods with high levels of DHA, such as salmon, mackerel and herring, may be especially important.
 EPA also is found in the brain and in seafood.
 ALA, abundant in flaxseeds, chia seeds, walnuts and canola oil, can be converted to smaller amounts of EPA and DHA in the body.

 7. B vitamins

-We need all 8 B vitamins to turn food into energy.
+We need all eight B vitamins to turn food into energy.
 Certain B vitamins also appear to reduce levels of an amino acid called homocysteine that is associated with dementia, stroke and coronary artery disease.
-Brain health researchers focus on these three.
+Brain health researchers focus on these three: